 - Preheat oven to 425 degrees.

-- Add carrot sticks and green beans to baking sheet and spread in a single layer.
+- Add carrot sticks and green beans to parchment paper lined baking sheet and spread in a single layer.
 (You can mix them up or keep them separate.
 Either way is fine.)

 - Liberally salt your green beans and carrots.
 Stir olive oil, 2 tbsp lemon juice, and garlic powder together in a small bowl.
 (You should have an additional 2 tbsp lemon juice set aside to use later on the salmon.)
 Drizzle over your vegetables.
 Bake for 12 minutes.